bohemiancode-x/out-of-the-box-fe-test/IMPLEMENTATION.md

 - Using AI tools as part of the development workflow
 - Creating immersive experiences with 2D techniques
 - Balancing feature completeness with time constraints
+- Working with performance trade-offs and optimization opportunities

+### Known Limitations & Future Improvements

+While the current implementation successfully captures the core experience, there are several areas that would benefit from additional development time:

+1. **Performance Optimization:** Image loading could be improved with WebP formats and responsive image sizing
+2. **Mobile Experience:** Background images and visual effects could be further optimized for mobile viewports
+3. **Feature Completeness:** Additional visual elements like quote cards and enhanced interactions would strengthen the immersive atmosphere
+4. **Progressive Enhancement:** Better loading states and skeleton screens would improve perceived performance

 The implementation successfully captures the essence of the original site's cinematic atmosphere while demonstrating adaptability and problem-solving skills in the face of technical limitations.
+The identified areas for improvement show awareness of production-ready considerations and a commitment to delivering polished user experiences.